awsdocs/aws-storagegateway-user-guide/doc_source/manage-on-premises-fgw.md

    1. **VPC \(PrivateLink\)** if you want to test a VPC endpoint\.
    + If you selected **Public**, the console displays the available AWS Regions for Storage Gateway\.

      Choose the AWS Region that you want to test\.
 For example, us\-east\-2\.
-For supported AWS Regions and a list of AWS service endpoints you can use with Storage Gateway, see [Regions and Endpoints](http://docs.aws.amazon.com/general/latest/gr/rande.html#sg_region) in the *AWS General Reference*\.
+For supported AWS Regions and a list of AWS service endpoints you can use with Storage Gateway, see [AWS Storage Gateway Endpoints and Quotas](https://docs.aws.amazon.com/general/latest/gr/sg.html) in the *AWS General Reference*\.

      Each endpoint in the selected AWS Region displays either a **PASSED** or **FAILED** message, as shown following\.
    + If you selected **VPC \(PrivateLink\)**, each VPC endpoint \(DNS/IP\) in the AWS Region displays either a **PASSED** or **FAILED** message, as shown following\.